What is the PIK3CA biomarker?

-Knowing the details of tumor biomarkers can help you and your doctor make decisions about personalized treatment with therapies tailored specifically to the characteristics of your tumor.
+Knowing your biomarker status will help you and your doctor make a personalized treatment plan with therapies tailored specifically to your cancer.

-- Overall, a mutation in the PIK3CA gene is a prognostic biomarker for aggressive tumor growth behavior.
-Patients with this mutation have an increased risk for the tumor to come back (tumor recurrence).
-Research shows that taking a daily aspirin may be beneficial and reduce the risk of recurrence for patients with PIK3CA mutation.
+- A mutation in the PIK3CA gene is a prognostic biomarker for aggressive tumor growth.
+Patients with this mutation have an increased risk for the tumor coming back or recurring.

 - Research shows that patients with double mutations (PIK3CA and RAS) may have a slightly better prognosis than those patients with only the PIK3CA mutation or a PIK3CA mutation and BRAF wildtype.

-- A mutation in PIK3CA is also a predictive biomarker for a poor response to anti-EGFR treatments, so patients with a PIK3CA mutation should not receive drugs such as cetuximab or panitumumab.
+- A mutation in PIK3CA is also a predictive biomarker for a poor response to anti-EGFR treatments, so patients with a PIK3CA mutation should not receive cetuximab or panitumumab.

 What treatment options are available?